adoptium/temurin-build/README.md

 [Adding-a-new-build-variant](https://github.com/AdoptOpenJDK/TSC/wiki/Adding-a-new-build-variant)
 instructions.
 The configuration options are often set in the Jenkins job and passed into `makejdk-any-platform.sh` script.

+Note that the build nodes (list of hosts on the LH side) also have configuration where things like the BOOT_JDK environment variable is set.

 ### Building via Docker in your local environment